m0de-60/super-duckhunt/README.md

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+5-1-2025 Made some adjustments to fatigue and illegal camping, including time limits.
+Requires zCore update.

 4-30-2026 <b>Officially upgrading status of this project to BETA TESTING. <br>
 <br>
 You can try out/test this new version at:</b> <br>